May 3, 2023

 Digital Transformation Strategies Through Customer Experience

 While modernization for the sake of keeping up with the Joneses—or in this case, the Samsungs and the Apples—is never wise, there is a valuable reason for undertaking digital transformation.
-Companies that don’t modernize will be left behind because customer experience is a brand differentiator.
+Companies that don’t modernize can quickly find that digital trends are moving the customer journey forward.
+As trends change, customers are expecting value driven products that can answer needs.
+The customer experience in digital transformation can be a brand differentiator.

 Digital transformation is the way of the future.
 According to InfoTechLead, “Global spending on the digital transformation (DX) is forecast to increase at 17.6 percent to $1.8 trillion in 2022.”

 An investment in digital transformation should be undertaken with caution and focus on solving specific challenges, namely operational agility and digital customer experience strategies.
+The begging question is how to improve digital customer experience with the latest trends in technology?
 A company that undergoes digital transformation without developing its platform while keeping the customer’s ease of use in mind will lose out to competitors who prioritize digital customer experience over other operational efficiencies.
+Creating a solid foundation for modernization strategies can help businesses better understand customer needs as they relate to produce and service offerings that set them apart in the industry.

 While public television stations might seem like a surprising example of digital transformation strategies, PBS has successfully withstood the streaming revolution by going digital.
 As a result, consumers are able to experience the much-beloved—and award-winning—programming across a wide range of platforms and devices.

-Today, we’re exploring digital transformation strategies through the lens of customer experience.
+Today, we’re exploring the main areas of digital transformation strategies through the lens of customer experience.
 This angle will allow you to learn how to unpack success for your company in an ever-changing digital marketplace.

 With that in mind, it’s important to note that many companies take on digital transformation strategies without considering their effect on customer experience (CX).